wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 #### Enriching prompt with recipe data

 With previous success, let's build a new thing on top of that - a simple diet advisor.
 Let's use the LLM to act as a dietician that focuses on delivering nutritionally balanced recipes based on the user prompt (assuming that the user will be asking for ideas for a specific meal and giving certain boundaries, like a specific diet or favorite ingredients).
-It won't be doing the plan for the entire week or even day - this will be covered in one of the upcoming blog posts.
+It won't generate a full meal plan for the entire week or even a full day—this will be covered in a future blog post.

 The first thing to do is to define an endpoint and controller for that: